 What is wrong with the artworld(s)? is the question behind the central exhibition, which opened on February 14 at Rezidenta BRD Scena 9 in Bucharest with a tagline by which We explore the idea of extending art beyond its mere worlds in the context of the accessibility offered by the new technologies, but acknowledging the limitations produced by the same technologies as described by the curators.

 Among the participating artists, we found Anna Ådahl, Friedemann Banz, Giulia Bowinkel, Maria Guță, Saint Machine, Nicolas Maigret, Mélodie Mousset, Tristan Daniel Nicolas, Răzvan Pascu, Maria Roszkowska, Jakob Kudsk Steensen, and Mihai Zgondoiu and WWWA a seven-year collaborative art and research project started last year which already presents its first findings in a visual format both digital and analogue.

-The exhibition is organised in collaboration with Foundation 9, Swedish Embassy and Goethe-Institut and will be on view at the Rezidenta BRD Scena 9 in Bucharest from 14 to 29 February, with a closing reception on Saturday 29 February.
+The exhibition is organised in collaboration with Foundation 9, Swedish Embassy and Goethe-Institut.
+It will be on view at the Rezidenta BRD Scena 9 in Bucharest from 14 to 29 February, with a closing reception on Saturday, 29 February.